NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 Submitting Jobs
 ===============

-The NextgenIO system makes use of the an adapted version of the `Slurm workload manager <https://slurm.schedmd.com/overview.html>`_.
+The NextgenIO system makes use of an adapted version of the `Slurm workload manager <https://slurm.schedmd.com/overview.html>`_.
 The adaptations make it possible for the user to make use of the various implementations of SCM (Storage Class Memory).